 What is an Aggravated DWI in Missouri?

-Missouri law lists the triggers that elevate a misdemeanor DWI under RSMo 577.010 into a felony.
 A standard first-time DWI is a Class B misdemeanor.
-That same charge can become a Class D, Class C, or Class B felony when the "aggravating" triggers are involved.
+The same physical facts can produce a Class D, Class C, or Class B felony when one of the aggravating triggers applies.

 The aggravating triggers in Missouri include:

-• Three or more prior intoxication-related offenses
+- Three or more prior intoxication-related offenses.

-• One or more priors plus a vehicular homicide, vehicular assault, or assault of a police officer
+- One or more priors plus a vehicular homicide, vehicular assault, or assault of a police officer.

-• Causing serious physical injury or death to another person
+- Causing serious physical injury or death to another person.

-• Driving while your license is suspended, revoked, or otherwise unauthorized for an intoxication-related reason
+- Driving while your license is suspended, revoked, or otherwise unauthorized for an intoxication-related reason.

 What Are the Penalties for an Aggravated DWI Conviction?

-Collateral Consequences for Aggravated DWI Convictions
+Collateral Consequences of Aggravated DWI

 What Happens After an Aggravated DWI Arrest?

-After arrest, you are typically held in jail until a bond hearing in the local circuit court.
+After arrest, you are typically held until a bond hearing in the local circuit court.
 Bond on a felony DWI is set higher than misdemeanor levels.
-We can file a Bond Reduction Motion early if the initial amount is unworkable.
-Just because the state asked for a high bond does not mean the court will keep it there.
-We bring community-ties evidence (your employment, residence, and family situation) to the hearing.
+We may be able to file a Bond Reduction Motion early when the initial amount is unworkable.

 Possible Defense Strategies for an Aggravated DWI Case